Martina Satková

 Martina Satková (born 23 August 1998) is a Czech female wildwater and slalom canoeist who has competed at the international level since 2013.

-In canoe slalom she won two gold medals in the C1 team event at the ICF Canoe Slalom World Championships (2021, 2022).
-She also won a silver and a bronze medal in the same event at the European Championships.
+In canoe slalom she won three gold medals in the C1 team event at the ICF Canoe Slalom World Championships (2021, 2022, 2025).
+She also won two golds, a silver and a bronze medal in the same event at the European Championships.

 Satková also won 14 medals at senior level at the Wildwater Canoeing World Championships.

 Her younger sister Gabriela is also a slalom canoeist.